quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part101_17.1_An_Ising_M.md

 ---

 #### Equilibration and Fluctuations
 Background context: At low temperatures, the system has larger fluctuations due to the alignment of most spins.
-High \(k_BT\) values can lead to spontaneous flipping of a large number of spins, indicating instability.
+High $k_BT$ values can lead to spontaneous flipping of a large number of spins, indicating instability.

 :p What is the relationship between temperature and spin fluctuations in the Ising model?
 ??x
 At high temperatures or for small numbers of atoms, there are large fluctuations as the system is in a more disordered state.
 At lower temperatures, the system has smaller fluctuations due to most spins aligning.
-Higher \(k_BT\) values increase the likelihood of spontaneous flipping of many spins.
+Higher $k_BT$ values increase the likelihood of spontaneous flipping of many spins.

 Example code snippet:
 ```java